OCR-D/core/README.md

 * `OCRD_NETWORK_SERVER_ADDR_PROCESSING`: Default address of Processing Server to connect to (for `ocrd network client processing`).
 * `OCRD_NETWORK_SERVER_ADDR_WORKFLOW`: Default address of Workflow Server to connect to (for `ocrd network client workflow`).
 * `OCRD_NETWORK_SERVER_ADDR_WORKSPACE`: Default address of Workspace Server to connect to (for `ocrd network client workspace`).
 * `OCRD_NETWORK_RABBITMQ_CLIENT_CONNECT_ATTEMPTS`: Number of attempts for a worker to create its queue.
-Helpfull if the rabbitmq-server needs time to be fully started.
+Helpful if the rabbitmq-server needs time to be fully started.

 ## Packages